jo12bar/dotfiles/README.md

+# ARCHIVED: This is the archived branch of my old dotfiles from way back when.

+---

 # dotfiles
 A collection of my dotfiles for personal use.
 Feel free to make issues, pull requests, etc... at any time.
 Just know that I may not respond to all of them, because I'm pretty busy.